SherifEldeeb/inmet/README.md

 -------------------
 2. What is ultimet?
 -------------------
-  - ultimet is a flexible "meterpreter" exe that takes LPORT, LHOST, TRANSPORT and many other options as command line arguments.
-  - It supports multiple options to include the "stage" with the exe, turning it into a single stage "inline" meterpreter.
-  - It is NOT a payload "i.e. you can't use it as a shellcode for an exploit", it's a stand-alone exe.
+  - read the executive summary ...

 ------------------------------------------------
 3. What are the supported transports (payloads)?
 ------------------------------------------------
-- It supports "reverse_tcp", "bind_tcp", "reverse_http", "reverse_https" and "bint_metsvc & reverse_metsvc <- when stage included".
+- It supports "reverse_tcp", "bind_tcp", "reverse_http", "reverse_https" and "bind_metsvc & reverse_metsvc <- when stage included".

 ---------------------------------------
 4. How exactly is the stage "included"?